Who we are

 When a person dies in abandonment of God it’s like he himself finishes this thought of God, which he used to be.

 This also comes my way in psalm 90, where it says: “Every year you sow the people” and “You turn humans back into dust, saying ‘Return you children of Adam!’” anm

 "I want to keep my Individuality,... that's why it's impossible for me to come"

 “Christianity is possible in every moment yet.”
 Nietzsche said.
 Sören Kierkegaard noted that Christianity is at least not completely abolished yet.
 “What, however, is abolished and forgotten, is being a Christian, and what it means to be a Christian.”

 What does it mean to be a Christian?
-This question animates some trace-seekers to meet time and time again at Walchensee, for “Urfeld Evenings“ with Prof. Ludwig Weimer.
+This question animates some trace-seekers to meet time and time again at the lake Walchensee, for “Urfeld Evenings“ with Prof. Ludwig Weimer.

 Why we put on plays

 Theater takes actors and audience to conflicts beyond time.
 Its playing field is the infinite area of interpersonal relations where the possible and the unfathomable reveals itself.